 This e-course engages you in career discernment—in the reflective processes of asking what, where, when, with whom, and why you’re called to the work that only you can do.
 It’s broken into small parts with easy-to-digest audio files and easy-to-do practices.

 If you’re looking for support with decision-making or wanting a structure for exploring what’s next, this e-course is designed for you.
-It’s self-paced, so you can choose how to quickly or slowly to work through materials, selecting the activities that resonate with you.
+It’s self-paced, so you can choose how quickly or slowly to work through materials, selecting the activities that resonate with you.

-It’s also completely private: you’ll work through the course on your own, so feel free to explore the questions you’re drawn to without facing the risks of publicly questioning the next stage or chapter of your career.
+It’s also completely private: you’ll work through the course on your own, so feel free to explore questions you’re drawn to without facing the risks of publicly questioning the next stage or chapter of your career.

 What does this course include?

 - Two 50-minute confidential coaching sessions (to start and end the course) with Beth Godbee, Ph.D., along with suggested “homework” and recordings of the sessions to review on your own.